mwdle/HomeAssistantConfig/README.md

 7. To update images and containers (RouterRebooter must be built using the [RouterRebooter repository](https://github.com/mwdle/RouterRebooter)):

     ```shell
-    docker compose pull --ignore-pull-failures # RouterRebooter must be built using a dockerfile from the RouterRebooter repository, so trying to pull it will fail.
+    docker compose pull --ignore-pull-failures # RouterRebooter must be built using Dockerfile from the RouterRebooter repository, so trying to pull it will fail.
     docker compose up -d
     ```